Information-Theoretic Policy Learning from Partial Observations with Fully Informed Decision Makers

 \subsection{Problem definition}

-We consider a force controlled planar mass with Brownian input noise (see Fig. \ref{fig:sim}).
-The covariance of the input noise is spawned by cascading the \texttt{rand} and \texttt{sprandsym} command generating correlated white noise.
-The random seed is multiplied with $10$ and $10^2$ in its respective dimensions to realise anisotropy.
+We consider a force controlled planar mass with Brownian input noise, see Fig. \ref{fig:sim}.
+The covariance of the input noise is spawned cascading the \texttt{rand} and \texttt{sprandsym} command generating correlated white noise.
+To realise anisotropy, the random seed is multiplied with $\mathrm{diag}([10,10^2])$.
 The system is discretised using a sample period $\Delta t = 2\cdot 10^{-3} \si{\second}$.
-We define a path tracking problem over the horizon $T = 2 \si{\second}$.
-The system is controlled using a Linear Quadratic Exponential Regulator (LQER) \cite{jacobson1973optimal} which minimizes the objective defined below.
-Here $p_t$, $p_t^*$ and $v_t$ define the position, desired position and velocity of the particle respectively.
-The LQER is chosen over the standard LQR because the LQER can take into account the anisotropic correlated input noise, otherwise the control would be uncorrelated.
-We set $\matrixstyle{R}_p = 10^4 \cdot\matrixstyle{I}$, $\matrixstyle{R}_p = \matrixstyle{R}_u = \matrixstyle{I}$ and $\lambda = 10^{-4}$.
-It is well known that the solution is given by a time dependent linear policy, i.e. $u_t = k_t^\text{lqer} + \matrixstyle{K}_t^\text{lqer} x_t$.
-When simulating the system we use exact state observations though the system is tracked using position measurements for post-processing.
-The covariance of the measurement noise was determined using the same procedure as for the input noise, though here the random seed was multiplied with $10^{-1}$ in either of its dimensions.
-Finally we assume that the system is initialised with zero mean and uncorrelated white noise with $\sigma_0^2 = 10^{-1}$.
+We define the teacher as a path tracking problem over the horizon $T = 2 \si{\second}$.
+The teacher's policy is given by a Linear Quadratic Exponential Regulator (LQER) \cite{jacobson1973optimal} minimizing the objective defined below. {Here $p_t$, $p_t^*$ and $v_t$ define the position, desired position and velocity of the particle respectively.
+We set $\mathrm{W}_p = 10^4 \cdot\mathrm{I}$, $\mathrm{W}_p = \mathrm{W}_u = \mathrm{I}$ and $\lambda = 10^{-4}$.} It is well known that the solution is given by a time dependent linear policy, i.e. $u_t = k_t^\square + \mathrm{K}_t^\square x_t$.
+When simulating the system we use exact state observations though the system is tracked using position measurements, i.e. $z_t = p_t$, for post-processing.
+The covariance of the measurement noise was determined using the same procedure as the input noise, though here the random seed was multiplied with $10^{-1}$ in all dimensions.
+Finally we assume that the system is initialised with zero mean white noise with $\sigma_0^2 = 10^{-1}$.